Multisystemic Therapy for Child Abuse and Neglect (MST-CAN)

 Location/Institution: Connecticut

-The purpose of the study was to present outcomes from a pilot study of Multisystemic Therapy-Building Stronger Families (MST-BSF) [MST-BSF is the name used for Multisystemic Therapy for Child Abuse and Neglect (MST-CAN) in this study].
-Participants were randomly assigned to MST-BSF or Comprehensive Community Treatment (CCT).
-Measures utilized include the Addiction Severity Index–Fifth Edition (ASI), the Trauma Symptom Checklist for Children (TSCC), the Beck Depression Inventory (BDI-II), and the Conflict Tactics Scale (CTS).
+The purpose of the study was to present outcomes from a pilot study of Multisystemic Therapy-Building Stronger Families (MST-BSF) [now called Multisystemic Therapy for Child Abuse and Neglect (MST-CAN)].
+Participants were assigned to MST-BSF or Comprehensive Community Treatment (CCT).
+Measures utilized include the Addiction Severity Index–Fifth Edition (ASI), the Trauma Symptom Checklist for Children (TSCC), the Beck Depression Inventory (BDI-II), and the Conflict Tactics Scale (CTS), and DCF records.
 Results indicate that at posttreatment, mothers who received MST-BSF showed significant reductions in alcohol use, drug use, and depressive symptoms; they also significantly reduced their use of psychological aggression with the youth.
 Youth reported significantly fewer anxiety symptoms following MST-BSF treatment.
 Relative to families who received CCT, mothers who received MST-BSF were three times less likely to have another substantiated incident of maltreatment over a follow-up period of 24 months postreferral.
 The overall number of substantiated reabuse incidents in this time frame also was significantly lower among MST-BSF families, and youth who received MST-BSF spent significantly fewer days in out-of-home placements than did their CCT counterparts.
-Limitations include lack of generalizability due to ethnicity of participants, relatively small sample size, and inability to determine the amount of treatment services participants in the CCT condition actually received, raising the possibility that the relative greater effectiveness of MST-BSF was due to families receiving a higher “dose” of treatment, rather than to specific aspects of the model.
+Limitations include lack of randomization, lack of generalizability due to ethnicity of participants, relatively small sample size, and inability to determine the amount of treatment services participants in the CCT condition actually received, raising the possibility that the relative greater effectiveness of MST-BSF was due to families receiving a higher “dose” of treatment, rather than to specific aspects of the model.

 Length of controlled postintervention follow-up: 24 months.